mean00/LLVM-embedded-toolchain-for-rv32/README.md

 # LLVM Embedded Toolchain for Rv32

 This is a derivative of the very nice project from ARM.

-It build the riscv32 imac and imafc toolchain.
+It build the riscv32 imac and imafc clang+picolibc toolchain.
 Usage :

-- mkdir build && cd build && cmake .. && make  package-llvm-toolchain
+mkdir build && cd build && cmake .. && make  package-llvm-toolchain

 Clang+picolibc version 19.1.1

 # LLVM Embedded Toolchain for Arm